Frequently Asked Questions

 Can I use Nutmeg if I'm not a UK resident?

-How easy is it to cancel?
+How easy is it sign up?

 How easy is it to withdraw money?